SidneyBuckner/daily-coding-problem-2024/1-arrays/4-Greatest-Index-In-Array/day1/attempt2/results.md

 ### Results
-NOT SOLVED!

-Remember the starting point for the index is important, we have a loop and then you compare the array value so far with whatever value is indicated with the array index youre keeping track of.
+SOLVED in 12 minutes But with caveats.
+I need to make sure I remember to keep track of the INDEX ITSELF, not the value the index is connected to in the array.
+I first make the

 ### Things To Remember:
 - Keep using Sora to talk to as a guide